Jacqueline Gold: Business career

-After school, Jacqueline began working for Royal Doulton, but decided she did not want to go into management, and asked her father to help her gain some extra work experience.
-Having acquired the four stores of the Ann Summers chain in 1972, her father gave Jacqueline, at the age of nineteen, summer work experience in May 1979; Jacqueline was paid £45 a week, less than the tea lady.
+After school, Gold began working for Royal Doulton, but decided she did not want to go into management, and asked her father to help her gain some extra work experience.
+Having acquired the four stores of the Ann Summers chain in 1972, her father gave her summer work experience in May 1979.

-Jacqueline also didn't like the atmosphere at Ann Summers, which was David Gold's "upmarket clean" sex shop.
-Gold says of her introduction: "It wasn't a very nice atmosphere to work in.
+Gold also did not like the atmosphere at Ann Summers, which was David Gold's "upmarket clean" sex shop.
+She said of her introduction: "It wasn't a very nice atmosphere to work in.
 It was all men, it was the sex industry as we all perceive it to be".
-But, a chance invitation and visit to a Tupperware party at an East London flat in 1981 as she saw the potential of selling sexy lingerie and sex toys to women in the privacy of their own homes.
-Jacqueline launched the Ann Summers Party Plan, a home marketing plan for sex toys, with a strict "no men allowed" policy.
-This type of party, which provides women with a forum to meet and talk about sex (and other matters), became so popular that such parties are now regarded as part of British popular culture; this format also provides the company with a convenient way of circumventing legal restrictions about displaying sex toys for sale.
+However, following a chance invitation to a Tupperware party in 1981, she saw the potential of selling sexy lingerie and sex toys to women in the privacy of their own homes.
+She launched the Ann Summers Party Plan, a home marketing plan for sex toys, with a strict "no men allowed" policy.
+The format provided the company with a sales outlet which avoided legal restrictions on displaying sex toys for sale.

-Gold was appointed CEO of Ann Summers in 1987, transforming it into a multi-million pound business, with a sales force today comprising more than 7,500 women party organisers, 136 high street shops in the UK, Ireland and Channel Islands and generating an annual turnover of £117 million in 2008, although sales and profits have fallen in recent years.
+Gold was appointed CEO of Ann Summers in 1987, transforming it into a multi-million pound business, with a sales force comprising more than 7,500 women party organisers, 136 high street shops in the UK, Ireland and Channel Islands and generating an annual turnover of £117 million in 2008, although sales and profits have fallen in recent years.
 The reported sales for the period 2006/7 were down somewhat to £110 million.
 They have since fallen back to 2002/3 levels.
 The takeover of Knickerbox in 2000 added another five shops, with Knickerbox concessions in every Ann Summers store.

 Her autobiography Good Vibrations was published in 1995.
-A second book A Woman's Courage was published in April 2007, this resulted in her being sued for libel by a former employee.
+A second book A Woman's Courage was published in April 2007, and resulted in her being sued for libel by a former employee.
 A Woman's Courage was withdrawn from sale in November 2008 having been republished by Ebury on 7 February 2008 with three pages removed and re-titled Please Make It Stop.
 The High Court libel action was settled in August 2009 when the former employee was paid costs and substantial damages.

 Gold was a columnist for Retail Week, New Business, Kent Business, and Women Mean Business.